nathanchance/env/README.md

 ## Container packages

 I maintain [several container images](https://github.com/users/nathanchance/packages?repo_name=env) in this repo, mostly for my kernel development work, where I often need access to a wide variety of compilers.
-They include all the tools to build kernels for a variety of architectures and they should work with [tuxmake](https://tuxmake.org/) or just `podman`/`docker`.
+They include all the tools to build kernels for a variety of architectures.

 A typical use case might look like: